64rulez/PyMoIP/README.md

 # PyMoIP
 Python "Modem over IP" for Minitel

-The aim of this project is to try to provide a technical alternative to VoIP in order to allow the usage of French Minitel terminals in this modern era where PSTN technology is disapearing in the entire planet.
+The aim of this project is to try to provide a technical alternative to VoIP, in order to allow the usage of French Minitel terminals in this modern era, where PSTN technology is disapearing from the entire planet.

 As VoIP seems to be the natural replacement to classical PSTN transport, many drawbacks observed (mostly related to quality and stability of the V23 link) make think that this solution is not acceptable.
 Regular FAX transport have been adapted to IP with T38 and is now well supported.
 Regular modem transport have been adapted to IP with V150.1 but this approach remains unreachable to normal people due to the ultra high cost of the hardware available.